manuGMG/instainteracts/README.md

 hashtag = 'insta' # hashtag to interact with

 insta = InstaInteracts(username, password)
+# for all optional arguments, read the docs below

 insta.comment_by_hashtag(
     hashtag,
-    ['Comment', u'Emojis supported 🔥'], # List of comments only_recent=True, # Interact only with recent posts limit=10 # limit of comments
+    ['Comment', u'Emojis supported 🔥'], # list of comments only_recent=True, # interact only with recent posts limit=1 # limit of comments
 )

 insta.follow_by_hashtag(